rwarbelow/kwk-level-1-week-1-lectures/019_sinatra_2.md

 ## SWBATS

+- SINATRA: Incorporate models (Ruby Classes) into their applications
+- SINATRA: Use dynamic urls to instantiate models and return templated views
+- SINATRA: Identify the use for post requests and forms

 ## Introduction

 Having explored routes (responding to specific URLs) and views (returning erb templates) in the previous lecture, we will now turn our attention towards data models.